moktavizen/odin-landing-page/README.md

-# odin-landing-page
-The Odin Project: Landing Page
+# Project: Landing Page

+This project will apply the following skills:

+- Basic HTML
+- Basic CSS
+- Flexbox